UNINETTSigma2/documentation/jobs/framsetup.md

 **Not implemented yet:** Total cpu usage per project: `qsumm`

+## Project Environment {#projenvironment}

+Jobs have access to storage for storing temporary files and error output.

+#### Work Directory

+All jobs get a scratch area `$SCRATCH` that is created for the job and deleted afterwards.

+This is especially important if the job uses a lot of files, or does much random access on the files (repeatedly read and write to different places of the files).

+There are several reasons for using $SCRATCH:

+* $SCRATCH is on a faster file system than user home directories.
+* There is less risk of interfering with running jobs by accidentally modifying or deleting the jobs' input or output files.
+* Temporary files are automatically cleaned up, because the scratch directory is removed when the job finishes.
+* It avoids taking unneeded backups of temporary and partial files, because $SCRATCH is not backed up.

+The directory where you ran sbatch is stored in the environment variable `$SLURM_SUBMIT_DIR`.
+The $SCRATCH directory is removed upon job exit (after copying back chkfiled files).

+#### Prolog and Epilog

+Slurm has several *Prolog* and *Epilog* programs that perform setup and cleanup tasks, when a job or job step is run.
+On Fram, the Prolog and Epilog programs handle the environment variables and cleanup of temporary files.

+* Prolog sets environment variables like `$SCRATCH`, `$OMP_NUM_THREADS`
+* Prolog creates `$SCRATCH` (`/cluster/work/jobs/<jobid>`), deleted later by Epilog
+* Epilog deletes private `/tmp` and `/var/tmp`
+* Epilog copies files marked with `copyback` *file* back to submit directory
+* Epilog prints usage statistics in the job stdout file
+* Epilog run commands registered with `cleanup <*command*>`

+You can also use the command `cleanup` instead.
+It is used to specify commands to run when your job exits (before the $SCRATCH directory is removed).
+For instance:

+cleanup "cp $SCRATCH/outputfile /some/other/directory/newName"

 ## Job priority

 The priority setup has been designed to be predictable and easy to